 - 1. Attract high-quality medical and education specialists who are experts in their field - 2.
-Promote and model the highest standard of professionalism, mentorship and moral values - 3.
+Promote and model the highest standard of professionalism, mentorship, and moral values - 3.
 Employ the most effective technologies for teaching

 - 4. Advance medical knowledge and critical thinking skills - 5.
-Leverage current professional setting and relationships with the supervising physicians for competency achievement - 6.
+Leverage current professional and or clinical settings to advance student competencies - 6.
 Promote leadership in evolving medical education effectiveness and strategies

-Revised and Approved 12/14/2018
+Revised and Approved 2/17/2022